Preparing cars for summer is important because summertime driving can be so hard on a vehicle.

 - Get the pads checked or check them yourself, if you can.
 Make sure the pads aren’t discolored or crumbling, and check that the rotors or drums don’t show cracking.

 GENERAL CHECKS AND MAINTENANCE

 Your car is one of your biggest individual purchases.
-A few checks and general maintenance will go a long way toward protecting your car from breaking down and prolonging its driving life.
+And preparing your car for summer is a good way protect this investment.
+Just a few checks and general maintenance will go a long way toward protecting your car from breaking down and prolonging its driving life.

 - Check your various filters: air, fuel, PCV, etc. This is especially important if you drive frequently in dusty conditions like dirt or rock roads, or drive near where mowers or farm equipment are throwing up grass, dirt, and dust.

 - Examine the belts for tightness and wear.
 Replace any belts that look worn or show poor tension.

 - Check the power steering fluid.
 It should be clean and up to the appropriate level.
 This is another quick fix that’s often neglected.

 - Get general problems like rough idling or diminished power checked out at a good repair shop.
 A minor problem can become something more serious if ignored, and you don’t want to risk a breakdown in the summer heat.